IgniteUI/igniteui-docfx/en/components/autocomplete.md

 </igx-drop-down>
 ```

-Add the list that will show in the dropdown.
-If you want to filter the list while typing, use the **PipeTransform** interface.
+Add the list that will be shown in the dropdown.
+If you want the list to be filtered while typing, use the **PipeTransform** interface.

 ```typescript
 import { Component, Pipe, PipeTransform } from "@angular/core";